MicrosoftCloudEssentials-LearningHub/AzureArcRecommendations-AI-Agent/README.md

-# Demo: Automating Recommendations from Azure Arc with a Disaster Recovery Agent (full-code approach)
+# Demo: Automating Recommendations from Azure Arc with an AI Agent (full-code approach)

 Costa Rica